ericoporto/ags-manual-wiki/Object.md

 static Object* Object.GetByName(string scriptName)
 ```

-Retrieves an object by its script name (e.g.: `"oBlueCup"`), which is a unique identifier for objects.
+Returns a pointer to the Object with the specified script name, or null if it does not exist.

-Returns the pointer to the object with the specified script name, if it exists in the current room, or null otherwise.
+Normally you do not need to use this, as there will be a automatically created global script variable for each Object which got a script name.

-This can be useful when you can't save a pointer and an ID may not be interesting, as when saving something that references an object by scriptname in a text file or a custom property.
+Where GetByName() function may come useful is situation in which you a) do not know exact name, b) had to store object's reference in a string for some reason.
+Good examples of this are saving object's name in a [custom property](CustomProperties), or a [file](File), then reading it back.

 Example: